 While waiting for your flight, you can let your dog out of its carrier and walk him or her in the terminal.
 Some say it is not allowed but no one said anything to us.
 Amy was quite a hit with waiting passengers waiting of course.
 Several took pictures as it often is the case when she is in public places.
 Amy is quite the super model with her bow and top knot!
 Here are a couple of pics of the outdoor dog relief area at the Vancouver airport and of Amy Lou quietly waiting for our flight.

 We had a 9.5 hour flight from Vancouver to Amsterdam.
-We then spent the night at the Sheraton Schiphol airport to give her a chance to relax.
+On our first flight, we then spent the night at the Sheraton Schiphol airport to give her a chance to relax.
 She was well rested for her second flight the next day to Malaga which was a quick 3 hour flight.
+We no longer need to stay for the night.
+She now knows the drill and after relieving herself in the family bathroom and a walk around the terminal, she is fine to proceed for the second flight.

 Stay tuned!
-I will soon write about going to restaurants, museum and other places with a small dog in Spain.
+I will soon write about going to restaurants, tourist attractions and other places with a small dog in Spain.